secretstartups/handbook/content/handbook/engineering/development/principles.md

 Part of our engineering culture is to keep shipping so users and customers see significant new value added to GitLab.com or their self-managed instance.
 To support rapid development, we choose pragmatically the right technology.
 As each view is unique, we should equally respect our HAML and Vue codebase and make an educated choice per view as to which framework will enable the most consistency and maintainability.

-It’s important to keep in mind that when building complex applications, there are many factors to consider such as the fully planned feature to avoid situations where we build an MVC in HAML only to later need to re-write it in Vue due to growing complexity.
+It's important to keep in mind that when building complex applications, there are many factors to consider such as the fully planned feature to avoid situations where we build an MVC in HAML only to later need to re-write it in Vue due to growing complexity.

 To promote visual consistency and an accessible UI, we should always aim to use simple and reusable UI components provided by the [GitLab UI component library](https://gitlab.com/gitlab-org/gitlab-ui/) both in Vue and HAML views.
 We implement GitLab UI components based on our Pajamas design system and currently these are mostly in Vue, however, we provide [adapters](https://docs.gitlab.com/ee/development/fe_guide/haml.html#available-components) that allow us to use a few simple components in HAML as well.